As a diagnostic radiographer you use different forms of imaging technology to examine inside people’s bodies and diagnose the cause of illnesses.

 City, University of London is a leading UK provider of radiography education.
 We are ranked highest in London for medical technology (Complete University Guide 2020) and our modern training facilities include a life-size virtual radiotherapy environment.

-What can I expect as a diagnostic radiographer?
+What can I expect from a career as a diagnostic radiographer?

 If you work within the National Health Service (NHS), as almost all diagnostic radiographers in the UK do, you will probably work in the radiology and imaging departments of hospitals.
 Your job there will be to capture and interpret images before reporting your findings.